Alzheimer’s Disease Treatment – The Future is Bright

 The FDA Approval of aducanumab Is a Huge Controversy

 On June 7, 2021, the FDA approved aducanumab (Aduhelm™) for the treatment of Alzheimer’s disease.
-Whether this newly-approved medication will prove to be a large benefit to people with Alzheimer’s disease is unknown.
-On this Neuroscience Research & Development Consultancy website we have a whole page on “Why Don’t You Have More Medical News on Your Site?”
-It explains that much of the supposed medical news on popular media channels it pretty worthless.
+Whether this newly-approved medication will prove to be a large benefit to people with Alzheimer’s disease is unknown and much of what you hear on the popular media news is confusing, conflicting, and of little help.
 To sort out the real news that you can rely on from the media hype takes time and careful following.
 Even the FDA can make mistakes, which is awful, but true.

 What The FDA Says in their Official Prescribing Information